- Featured Events

-Instructor: Cari Costanzo is an anthropologist (Stanford Ph.D.
-2005) and an Academic Advisor who co-teaches Reading the Body in Stanford’s Thinking Matters program.
+Instructor: Cari Costanzo, Ph.D., is an anthropologist and an Academic Advisor who co-teaches Reading the Body in Stanford’s Thinking Matters program.
 Cari’s research and writing focus on ritual, embodiment, and identity formation in contemporary society, looking closely at the cultural construction of race, class, gender, and sexuality.
 She designs Ethnographic Body Mapping workshops that combine cultural awareness with artistic and contemplative practices to encourage the reframing and reclaiming of embodied experiences, enabling participants to both reflect upon and creatively share their life stories.

 - Saturday, Nov 3, 2018 10:30 AM

 - Tresidder Memorial Union, Oak Lounge Map